 Sentinel node biopsy

-If it is detected at its early stages, in this case, a sentinel node biopsy is done to see whether cancer will spread to the sentinel lymph nodes or not.
-This process is helpful in the prevention of unnecessary removal of a large number of lymph nodes, and this process is done with either a mastectomy or lumpectomy.
+If it is detected at its early stages, in this case, a sentinel node biopsy is done to see whether the cancer will spread to the sentinel lymph nodes.
+This process helps prevent the unnecessary removal of a large number of lymph nodes, and this process is done with either a mastectomy or lumpectomy.

 Axillary lymph node dissection

 Axillary lymph node dissection is a surgical process to remove the lymph nodes involved in breast cancer from the armpit (axilla or underarm).